socomsystems/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 The Provisioning API application enables a set of APIs that external systems can use to create, edit, delete and query user attributes, query, set and remove groups, set quota and query total storage used in Nextcloud.
-Group admin users can also query Nextcloud and perform the same functions as an admin for groups they manage.
-The API also enables an admin to query for active Nextcloud applications, application info, and to enable or disable an app remotely.
+Group admin users can also query cyfrSpaces and perform the same functions as an admin for groups they manage.
+The API also enables an admin to query for active cyfrSpaces applications, application info, and to enable or disable an app remotely.
 HTTP requests can be used via a Basic Auth header to perform any of the functions listed above.
 The Provisioning API app is enabled by default.